-The Cooper Union's Department of Mechanical Engineering will produce broadly- and rigorously-educated graduates, able to practice professionally, pursue advanced studies and innovate in a wide range of fields.
-Together with our faculty and staff, our students will develop a commitment toward lifelong interdisciplinary learning, fulfill their potential for responsible leadership and inspire others to continuously pursue excellence by example.
+The mission of The Cooper Union's Department of Mechanical Engineering is to inspire our graduates to solve problems and make positive contributions in their careers and lives.
+Together with our faculty and staff, our students will develop a commitment toward lifelong interdisciplinary learning, fulfill their potential for responsible, forward-thinking leadership, and embrace collaborative efforts to address the critical challenges and opportunities of our time.